Cropped Reydon White Logo

 Community-Quiz

-Reydon Community Quiz returns – October 2024
+Reydon Community Quiz Report – January 2025

-A huge thanks as always to our loyal quizzers, for their generosity, participation and support, to hosts Sole Bay Bowls Club and raffle helpers.
+A huge thanks as always to our loyal quizzers for their generosity, participation, and support, to hosts Sole Bay Bowls Club and raffle helpers.
 Thanks also to Southwold Press for providing paper for the quizzes.

 Read More